-Having been harmed in therapy myself, I hope to support survivors in navigating the often catastrophic trauma and strandedness of the post-harm landscape, as well as assist fellow therapists in equipping themselves to face this difficult reality in our field, such that they can do increasingly honest, competent, and supportive therapeutic work with survivors of therapy harm who are in dire need of, and fully deserve, the best care we can give them.
+I seek to cultivate competency* in supporting clients who have been traumatically harmed by psychotherapy.
+Having been harmed in therapy myself, I hope to support survivors in navigating the often catastrophic trauma and strandedness of the post-harm landscape, as well as assist fellow therapists in facing this difficult reality in our field, in our communities of practice, and in ourselves.

 Therapy Exploitation Link Line (TELL): "a peer support network that seeks to help victims and survivors of exploitation by psychotherapists and other healthcare providers find the resources they will need to understand what has happened to them, to take action, and to heal."
 TELL offers extensive writings on the subject of therapy abuse, as well as peer support by email.